(888) 552-6760 SCHEDULE AN APPOINTMENT

 Because targeted therapy and immunotherapy are still fairly new, little is known about the drugs’ effects on fertility.
 Talk with your doctor before starting treatment if fertility preservation is a priority for you.

-At City of Hope, fertility preservation is part of our integrative approach to cancer care.
+At City of Hope, fertility preservation is part of our supportive approach to cancer care.
 We treat patients holistically, attacking the disease with conventional treatments like surgery and chemotherapy, while also supporting the patient’s well-being and quality of life.
 Fertility is an important part of quality of life for women who want to have children.

-In addition to the oncologists on your team, such as a gynecologic oncologist and medical oncologist, your care team may include integrative providers like behavioral health therapists, who are trained to address intimacy and sexual health concerns, pelvic floor therapists, who recommend exercises and aids to strengthen the pelvic region, and psychiatrists, who may conduct an emotional assessment and discuss medication options if anxiety from cancer or its treatment is causing stress on your relationship
+In addition to the oncologists on your team, such as a gynecologic oncologist and medical oncologist, your care team may include supportive care providers like behavioral health therapists, who are trained to address intimacy and sexual health concerns, pelvic floor therapists, who recommend exercises and aids to strengthen the pelvic region, and psychiatrists, who may conduct an emotional assessment and discuss medication options if anxiety from cancer or its treatment is causing stress on your relationship

 Expert cancer care